 If anyone had the right to abandon their faith it was me.
 But somehow, through the worst experience I could ever imagine happening, I managed to stand on my faith.

 I thought about it for a minute.
 Had she asked me 2 years ago or even 9 months ago, I’m not sure I’d have an answer.
-In the early days of widowhood I was completely numb and it wasn’t until I was well past my 1-year mark that I began to deal with the boiling anger I had towards God.
+In the early days of widowhood, I was completely numb and it wasn’t until I was well past my 1-year mark that I began to deal with the boiling anger I had toward God.

 How did I stay?
 Even when all of my world was on fire around me?

 Why did I stay?
 Even when everything in me was screaming to go?